asuengineering/pitchfork-students/README.md

 ## Release Notes

+### Version 1.0

+- Finalized style and tempalate files for Search and Filter support.
+- Removed reference for `studentorg` CPT that pointed to the default `category` taxonomy.
+Useful for content migration nut no longer needed.

 ### Version 0.1

 First usable release which includes CPT for `studentorg` and associated fields/taxonomies.
 Released to staging environment only.